 Then you can craft different personalized offered for each segment.

-You can even automate that with more advanced solutions
+You can even automate that with more advanced solutions.

-Personalize based on time – it is probably not a good idea to send the email at the same time for people who live in Los Angeles, New York and London.
+It is probably not a good idea to send the email at the same time for people who live in Los Angeles, New York and London.